Alexander Gilkes: Personal life

 Gilkes married British-Bahraini fashion designer Misha Nonoo in Venice, Italy in May 2012 and the pair lived in New York City.
-Lana Del Rey played at the wedding.
 Their divorce was finalized in the summer of 2017.

 Since 2018, Gilkes has been in a relationship with Russian former tennis player Maria Sharapova.
 They announced their engagement on 17 December 2020.
 Their son was born on 1 July 2022.